Skip to Main Content

 Alternatives to low-interest personal loans

-In addition to personal loans, there are a few other options you can explore to get the funds you need without paying a lot of interest.
+In addition to personal loans, you can explore a few other options to get the funds you need at reasonable interest rates.

 Caret Down

-A cash-out refinance essentially replaces your mortgage with a bigger one, with different terms and interest rates.
-With this loan, you get to keep the difference between your old mortgage and your new one.
+A cash-out refinance replaces your mortgage with a bigger one, with different terms and interest rates.
+With this loan, you keep the difference between your old mortgage and your new one.

-On the downside, your mortgage payment will be higher, the loan can take up to 60 days to be completed and it requires a decent amount of paperwork.
-That said, a cash-out refi could be a good option if you need a considerable amount of money for home renovations or a big investment as APRs can be as low as 5 percent.
+On the downside, your mortgage payment will be higher, the refinance process can take up to 60 days to complete and it requires a decent amount of paperwork.
+That said, a cash-out refi could be a good option if you have a lot of equity and can get a rate comparable to your current mortgage rate.

-Some credit cards offer 0 percent introductory offers in which you get to make purchases, without accruing interest for a set number of months.
+Some credit cards offer 0 percent introductory offers that allow you to use the credit without accruing interest for a set number of months.
 To qualify for these, you’ll typically need excellent credit and a stable source of income.
 This option is better suited for those who only need to borrow a small amount and can pay off the balance before the promotional period ends.

-BPNLs are a type of installment loan that allows you to split your purchase into a series of interest-free payments — between four and six, depending on the company.
-Although these services are often offered through online retailers, some stores are beginning to accept them as a form of payment.
+BPNLs are installment loans that allow you to split your purchase into a series of four to six interest-free payments.
+Online retailers often offer these services, and some physical stores are beginning to accept them as payment.

 Frequently asked questions about low-interest personal loans